-For construction volunteers, everyone must be 16 years of age or older.
-At Habitat Omaha ReStore, volunteers must be 14 or older.
-If you are younger than 14, don't give up.
+Construction and Habitat ReStore volunteers must be 16 years of age or older.
+If you are younger than 16, don't give up.
 Contact us, because other opportunities do come up for all ages.

-For more information about volunteering with Habitat Omaha contact Tammie Dodge at firstname.lastname@example.org.
+For more information about volunteering with Habitat Omaha contact the Volunteer Department at firstname.lastname@example.org.